raushanctf/Digital-Marketing/README.md

 * **Shopping Ads:**	Google Shopping (product listings), E-commerce, and product-based businesses
 * **App Promotion Ads:**	Search, YouTube, Display, Driving app installs
 * **Performance Max:** All Google channels (auto-optimized)	All-in-one campaigns

+**🔧 Tools to Use with Google Ads**
+* Google Keyword Planner (find keywords)
+* Google Analytics (track results)
+* Google Tag Manager (manage tags/conversions)
+* Google Merchant Center (for Shopping ads)

+**💰 Bidding System in Google Ads**
+* The Google Ads bidding system determines how much you pay for clicks, impressions, or conversions.
+You set bids to tell Google how much you’re willing to pay for a desired action (click, conversion, etc.).

+**Google then uses this information during the ad auction to decide:**
+* Whether your ad will show
+* In which position
+* And at what cost

+`* CPM Model:-(Cost per mile and thousand impressions): The amount you pay for 1,000 ad impressions (views).` `* CPC Model:- (Cost per click): You set maximum bids yourself for each keyword.` `* CPA Model:- (Cost per Acquisition or action): Google sets bids to get as many conversions as possible at your target cost per action.`
+`* CPV Model:- (Cost per view): The amount you pay each time someone views your video ad.` `* CPI Model:- (cost per installation): The amount you pay when a user installs your mobile app after clicking your ad.`

+**🧱 Structure of Google Ads (Hierarchical Format)**
+* Google Ads is organized in three main levels:

+1. 🔲 Account
+* This is your overall Google Ads account.
+* Linked to your email, billing, and business settings.
+* Each advertiser has one or more ad accounts.

+2. 📂 Campaigns
+* A campaign contains one or more ad groups.
+* You define:
+* Goal (e.g., sales, leads, traffic)
+* Budget
+* Bidding strategy
+* Network (Search, Display, YouTube, Shopping)
+* Location targeting
+* Start/end dates
+* Ad scheduling